cmis/freistilbox-solo/README.md

 To completely remove the virtual server and all its contents, use the `rake destroy` command.

 CAUTION: The database is only stored within the VM and will be lost during `destroy`.
 (See "File storage" below.)
-If you need to preserve the database, be sure to make a backup and put that into the `shared_
+If you need to preserve the database, be sure to make a backup and put that into one directory you defined in `shared_folders` in the Boxfile.

 # File storage